stenglein-lab/tick_surveillance/Pipeline_instructions.md

 1. **Metadata**.
 Metadata values will be populated from the input [metadata spreadsheet](#Metadata_file).

-2. **Read counts from the sequence data.**  These read counts are populated using amplicon sequence variant (ASV) counts output from dada2, and mapping of target reference sequences to surveillance columns, as [described below](#Calling_positive_hits).
+2. **Read counts from the sequence data and associated positive/negative calls.**  These read counts are populated using amplicon sequence variant (ASV) counts output from dada2, and mapping of target reference sequences to surveillance columns, as described in the following sections.

-### QC reports

-Two QC reports in HTML format from initial input sequence data (`...initial_qc_report.html`) and from sequence data after trimming low quality and adapter bases (`...post_trim_qc_report.html`) are output.

-### Unassigned sequences

-Observed sequences that were not assigned to any reference sequence are used as queries to a BLASTN search against the NCBI nt database.
-The output of this blast search is summarized in a `non_reference_sequence_assignments.xlsx` output file: an MS Excel spreadsheet.

 ## Reference sequences